ebowwa/Real-time-Learning-Camera/README.md

 -   **Real-time Classification:** Uses a sophisticated fingerprinting method analyzing both color and shape to instantly identify learned objects.
 -   **Tunable Classifier:** A scalable control panel allows you to adjust the weight of each classification feature (e.g., Color, Shape) independently.
 -   **CPU-Efficient:** A smart motion detection algorithm ensures classification only runs when needed, saving battery and processing power.
+-   **Modular & Extensible:** The architecture is designed with a "composer" pattern, allowing new visual features to be plugged in easily.
 -   **Zero Dependencies:** No need for API keys or server-side components.
 It just works.

 ---

 ## 🚀 How It Works: The Tech Behind the Magic

-This project uses a combination of efficient on-device motion detection and a multi-faceted computer vision technique for robust object recognition.
+This project uses a modular architecture combining efficient motion detection with a multi-faceted computer vision technique for robust object recognition.

 1.  **Motion Detection (The Gatekeeper):**
     -   To avoid constantly running expensive calculations, the app first checks for motion.